 Mile Cross Road walking and cycling improvements

-Norfolk County Council and the Transport for Norwich (TfN) partnership are asking for feedback on proposals to improve the Mile Cross Road and surrounding area so that more people choose to walk, wheel or cycle.
+Norfolk County Council and the Transport for Norwich (TfN) partnership recently asked for feedback on proposals to improve the Mile Cross Road and surrounding area so that more people choose to walk, wheel or cycle.

 What's being proposed and why